launchbynttdata/common-platform-documentation/platform/development-environments/local/java/windows/README.md

 - Temporarily turn off firewalls and antivirus software.
 - If you get file corrupt message, download the installation file again.
 - Ensure you are making use of the right java download.

-## IntelliJ IDEA
-- Download Intellij Community Edition from https://www.jetbrains.com/idea/download/?section=windows
-- Run the installer, specify path for installation
-- Open the IDE, select the JDK path in the project structure as mentioned in the Java JDK section.
-- Open the cloned project in IDE.
-Menu -> Open -> Select the project folder .
-Click Open

 ## Gradle
 - Intellij IDE has in built Gradle support